Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Experiments

 We provide qualitative comparisons in Fig. \ref{fig:results_all}.
 StyleGAN inversion-based methods do not faithfully reconstruct input images.
 They miss many details from the background and foreground.
 StyleRes achieves better reconstruction results compared to others but still worse than ours as measured by BG metrics.
-Also note that even though HyperStyle achieves high Id scores that are comparable to ours, their reconstructions miss many image details, making the output images look unrealistic.
 VecGAN++ and VecGAN achieve high fidelity to the originals with only targeted attributes manipulated naturally and realistically.
-We also observe that VecGAN++ visibly improves over VecGAN on many examples, especially on the second and third examples for smile and on samples with bangs edits.
+We also observe that VecGAN++ improves over VecGAN on many examples, especially on smile examples with less artefacts, a better quality bangs addition, and significant improvements on the gender manipulation.
 Additionally, VecGAN++ achieves successful age edits, whereas StyleGAN inversion-based methods add eyeglasses very frequently.
 This shows VecGAN++ and VecGAN provide with better disentanglement between correlated attributes, e.g. age and eyeglasses.
 This is because our models are trained end-to-end with labeled datasets for this task.
 We provide more analysis on these comparisons in the next section.